 Small business hiring, on the other hand, is a wild mess—coffee chats turn into hiring decisions, assignments resemble unpaid work, and offers get thrown together last minute.

 Both approaches fail.
 Corporations are too slow and rigid.
-Small business hiring is too chaotic and vague.
+Small business recruiting is too chaotic and vague.
 The best hiring assessments combine structure with flexibility, ensuring fair, fast, and effective hiring.

 Hiring doesn’t need more automation or more interviews.
 It needs better hiring assessments.
 That means: